zhangYe-d/algorithms/README.md

 # algorithms

-implemenation of some basic algorithms in javascript
+implemenation of some basic algorithms in javascript or typescript